MichaelOultram/Security-Internship/puppetdocker/README.md

 ```

 When the container image is built, it will look for a node definition with the same hostname as the `puppetdocker::container` resource name.
 In this example I have the example.vm container installing the gateway module as it is a gateway container (it is connected to the public network and the private example network, and the container has an ip address ending in .1).

+Warning: The network interfaces are named eth0, eth1, ... ordered by ip address (e.g. 172.17.0.3 has network device eth0, 172.19.0.1 has network device eth1).

 ## Example node definition
 This is the node definition I have been using to test this module.
 I may change this example in the future to something more useful.